Economy of Israel: Financial services

 Israel has over 100 active venture capital funds operating throughout the country with US$10 billion under management.
-In 2004, international foreign funds from various nations around the world committed over 50 percent of the total dollars invested exemplifying the country's strong and sound reputation as an internationally sought after foreign investment by many countries.
+In 2004, international foreign funds from various nations around the world committed over 50 percent of the total dollars invested.
 Israel's venture capital sector has rapidly developed from the early 1990s, and has about 70 active venture capital funds (VC), of which 14 international VCs have Israeli offices.
 Israel's thriving venture capital and business-incubator industry played an important role in financing the country's flourishing high-tech sector.
 In 2008, venture capital investment in Israel, rose 19 percent to $1.9 billion.

 The Yozma Fund kick-started the venture capital industry in Israel during the 1990s, raising ~$8 billion total.

 "Between 1991 and 2000, Israel's annual venture-capital outlays, nearly all private, rose nearly 60-fold, from $58 million to $3.3 billion; companies launched by Israeli venture funds rose from 100 to 800; and Israel's information-technology revenues rose from $1.6 billion to $12.5 billion.
 By 1999, Israel ranked second only to the United States in invested private-equity capital as a share of GDP.
 Israel led the world in the share of its growth attributable to high-tech ventures: 70 percent."

 Israel's thriving venture capital industry has played an important role in funding the country's booming high-technology sector, with hundreds of prosperous Israeli private equity and venture capital firms.
 The 2008 financial crisis negatively affected the availability of venture capital locally.
 In 2009, there were 63 mergers and acquisitions in the Israeli market worth a total of $2.54 billion; 7% below 2008 levels ($2.74 billion), when 82 Israeli companies were merged or acquired, and 33% lower than 2007 proceeds ($3.79 billion) when 87 Israeli companies were merged or acquired.
 Numerous Israeli high tech companies have been acquired by various global multinational corporations for their ability to produce profit-driven technologies in addition to their arsenal of reliable corporate management and quality administrative personnel.
 In addition to venture capital funds, many of the world's leading investment banks, pension funds, and insurance companies have a strong presence in Israel committing their funds to financially back Israeli high-tech firms and benefit from its prosperous high tech sector.
 These institutional investors include Goldman Sachs, Bear Stearns, Deutsche Bank, JP Morgan, Credit Suisse First Boston, Merrill Lynch, CalPERS, Ontario Teachers Pension Plan, and AIG.